Zebiano/piradio/README.md

 If you need any help at the menus, just hit `h` and a man-page should pop up.
 In case you still don't have your desired answer feel free to ask it on github!

+## Examples:

+1. Play a song:
+	In order to play a song, you need to be at the main menu and enter the 	“Play music” menu.
+From there on you'll have a list of songs and playlists 	available to play, just write one of the names of it to start playing that 	song/playlist.
+Try writing `star_wars`!

+2. Load/Download new songs:
+	Start at the main menu and navigate into the “Load new music” menu.
+From 	there on you can download new songs or playlists.
+If you have a URL of a 	playlist or a song choose the designated option for it.
+When asked for the 	URL, insert a link of any available website that is listed here: 	https://rg3.github.io/youtube-dl/supportedsites.html Soon you'll have the 	song(s) in your music folder.
+Download times depend on your internet speed 	and might be different for everyone.
+After it's done, you should be able 	to play the song through the first example in this README file.

+	In case you have your songs downloaded already and just want to play them, 	put them inside the piradio/music folder.
+Keep in mind that the PiRadio 	only reads `.wav` files (not .mp3).
+That being said, there's an option 	that lets you convert `.mp3` into `.wav`.
+I don't recommend trying to 	convert the files yourself, there's a slight chance that the PiRadio 	doesn't recognize them only to say they're corrupted.

 To-dos: